live-clones/recalbox/TESTING.md

 ## [Next]

 ## Pending Features
+- [ ] colecovision Netplay with FBNeo core
 - [ ] Test & evaluate MelonDS on Pi4
 - [ ] GameClip => Test gameclip screensaver with some available videos => Test all options
 - [ ] GameClip => Test gameclip screensaver with no video (fresh install?) or by selecting only systems with no videos at all